conjugateprior/events/README.md

 The unification is certainly not complete, but we're getting there.
-In particular, extremely large data sets are probably going to be rather unwieldy in the current version of `events`.
+In particular, extremely large data sets are probably going to be rather unwieldy in the current version.

 The sections below provide a quick compare and contrast to the PSU software that works with event data output (not Factiva stuff or actor